-Financial Advisor for Early and Mid-Career Scientific Professionals
+Financial Advisor for Engineers, Scientists and Dow Employees

 FeeOnlyNetwork.com Interview

-What makes you or your firm particularly qualified to serve scientific professionals?
+What makes you particularly qualified to serve engineers, scientists and Dow employees?

 I have a Ph.D. in chemical engineering and worked as a process research engineer for 12 years at Dow.
-Basically, I am a scientific professional, and I see the conflicts they can have with some financial advisors.
+I am an engineer, a scientist, and I had a career at Dow.
+I’ve seen the conflicts scientific professionals can have with some financial advisors.
+Likeminded individuals can often communicate more effectively.

 In general, engineers and scientists are a curious group who seek to understand how things work.
 They like seeing data, asking questions, and understanding why a decision is the right one.
 Most financial advisors seek clients who are delegators, who essentially hand over all control to the advisor.
-Clients who ask questions or challenge decisions reduce these advisors’ workflows and efficiency.
-There’s a natural conflict.
+Clients who ask questions or challenge decisions reduce these advisors’ efficiency and interrupt workflows.
+In the industry, engineers are often considered pain in the butt clients.

 At Scientific Financial we cater to the curious mindset.
 We’ve structured our programs to provide data and we strongly encourage questions.
-We even have monthly group question sessions.
-We want to teach and empower our clients.
-This is a fairly unique approach in the industry, but one ideally suited for scientific professionals.
+We even have free monthly group seminars and Q/A sessions.
+We want to teach and empower families.
+This is a fairly unique approach in the industry, but one ideally suited for curious investors.
+I also really enjoy the conversations and questions, although it certainly isn’t the most profitable way to run a company.
+It’s more important to do what we love.

 A stranger at a party asked you what you do.
 How do you answer?